 The ISP section of the OSP is printed by the DD Program Manager prior to the meeting and is signed and dated by the person/legal decision maker, one representative from each provider and the DD Program Manager.
-A copy of the signed ISP is distributed to the person and/or legal decision maker and each provider agency and a copy is maintained in the Human Service Center file.
+A copy of the signed ISP is distributed to the person and/or legal decision maker and each provider agency and a copy is attached to the OSP.